 Ron Mercer was a high school great in Tennessee, a college great at Kentucky and a productive but disappointing player in the NBA.

-Mercer would go on to play with 3 more teams over the next 5 seasons but never made much noise outside of his first year with Boston.
+Mercer would go on to play with three more teams over the next fives seasons but never made much noise outside of his first year with Boston and time in Chicago.
 I’m not sure why either.
 He could shoot, jump out of the gym and had a nasty spin move.
 He just never became that star many of us believed he was going to be coming out of college.